carlosp81/ferris-rust/README.md

 ## Installation

-The game requires Visual C++ Runtime 2015, which can be downloaded from Microsoft at https://www.microsoft.com/en-us/download/details.aspx?id=52685.
+The game requires Visual C++ Runtime 2015, which can be downloaded from Microsoft at https://www.microsoft.com/en-us/download/details.aspx?id=52685 if you don't have it installed already.

+### Win64 binary

+The latest binary version is available from at https://github.com/bgoldbeck/ferris-rust/releases.

 ### Compiling from source